-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the Finance and Admissions Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - · setting targets to measure financial and other performance; - · clearly defined purchasing (asset purchase or capital investment) guidelines. - delegation of authority and segregation of duties; and - · identification and management of risks through a risk register
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the Finance Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - · clearly defined purchasing (asset purchase or capital investment) guidelines; and - · identification and management of risks through a risk register

 The Board of Trustees has decided not to appoint an auditor for this purpose.
-However, Andrew Fenwick, a trustee, carried out a limited programme of internal reviews.
-The reviewer's role includes giving advice on financial and other matters, as well as inspecting the academy trust's financial and other systems.
-In particular the reviews carried out in the period included;
+However, each year they will appoint a Trustee at the Audit and Risk Committee, to carry out a programme of internal reviews.
+The reviewer's role includes giving advice on financial and other matters, as well as inspecting the Academy Trust's financial and other systems.